mslawsky/horses-or-humans-image-classifier/README.md

 [![NumPy](https://img.shields.io/badge/NumPy-1.19+-green.svg)](https://numpy.org/)
 [![Matplotlib](https://img.shields.io/badge/Matplotlib-3.3+-yellow.svg)](https://matplotlib.org/)

 This repository contains a convolutional neural network (CNN) implementation for classifying images of horses and humans using TensorFlow and Keras.
-The project demonstrates the effect of image size on model training and performance.
+The project demonstrates the effect of image size on model training and performance, as well as techniques to improve generalization through data augmentation.

 ![Horse vs Human Examples](horses-or-humans.png)